monokal/docker-nsd/README.md

 ```

 #### Contributions
-You know the drill.
-Just open a PR!
+You know the drill, just open a Pull Request!